Cercopithecoid Evolutionary History and Its Relationship to Hominin Biochronology

 This is an ongoing Wenner-Gren funded project (along with colleagues S. Frost- Univ. of Oregon and E. Delson- CUNY) aimed at revising the biochronological dates of Plio-Pleistocene hominin sites in Africa using cercopithecoid monkeys as indicator taxa.
 Despite recent advances in chronometric techniques, considerable uncertainty remains regarding the age of many Plio-Pleistocene hominin sites, particularly those in South Africa.
 Consequently, biochronology and relative dating methods remain important in assessments of Plio-Pleistocene geochronology.
 Cercopithecoid monkeys have been among the most useful taxa for biochronology because they are widely present and abundant members of the African Plio-Pleistocene fossil record.

 Over the last few years, we have visited every major collection of cercopithecoids derived from African Plio-Pleistocene hominin sites, revising the taxonomy and faunal lists at each site, and we have thus begun to correlate absolute dates across East and South Africa using shared faunal elements (e.g., Gilbert et al., 2016).
 We are currently in the writing stage of this project, and we also have a contract to complete an edited book (C. Gilbert and S. Frost) detailing the results of our project in full.
-We plan to complete this book in 2020, and we have included numerous students as collaborators and co-authors on various papers/chapters associated with this project.
-Our latest publication revising the taxonomy of the genus Papio (baboons) can be found here.
+We plan to complete this book in 2022, and we have included numerous students as collaborators and co-authors on various papers/chapters associated with this project.
+Our recent publication revising the taxonomy of the genus Papio (baboons) can be found here.

 Primate Evolution in the Indian Lower Siwaliks